Contact Us

 Lucas, “the Husk Warrior”

-Provenance: A fragment of shed beetle carapace
+Splinter: A fragment of shed beetle carapace

 Lucas is a skilled and powerful fighter, akin to the ancient warriors of the fallen kingdom of Hallownest.
 His sword has felled many a vicious monster in his extensive travels.
 Lucas affectionately refers to his stag beetle companion as “Jaws,” an apt name given the large, strong mandibles which he often uses to assist his comrade in battle.